the House of Burgesses passed five of Patrick Henry's resolutions against the Stamp Act in 1765

 The Virginians who fought in 1776-83 are honored nationally as Revolutionary War soldiers.
 However, the Virginians who fought a second war of independence 80 years later in 1861-65 (as the Confederates described it) are "rebels."
 Some describe Virginians who fought for the Confederate States of America such as Robert E. Lee as "traitors."

 The nationalistic patriotism and flag-waving on July 4 each year obscures the extreme risks taken by colonial leaders.
-Had Cornwallis continued to march throughout the southern states rather than get bottled up and surrender at Yorktown on October 19, 1781, modern students might be referring to famous Virginians of that time period as rebels or terrorists rather than as "Founding Fathers."
-George Washington, Thomas Jefferson, Patrick Henry, and others could have been hung as traitors, with their heads displayed on poles at the Tower of London.
+Had Cornwallis continued to march throughout the southern states rather than encamp at Yorktown and await reinforcement (as ordered), modern students might be referring to famous Virginians of that time period as rebels/insurrectionists/terrorists rather than as "Founding Fathers."
+George Washington, Thomas Jefferson, Patrick Henry, and others could have been hung as traitors, with their heads displayed on poles at the Capitol in Williamsburg.

 A substantial percentage of Virginians remained loyal to the British Crown and Parliament during the American Revolution.
 At the start of hostilities in 1775, hotheaded revolutionary activists marched on the colonial capital at Williamsburg, but they were deflected by members of the House of Burgesses who did not want violence.
-The Virginia politicians sought peaceful resolution of their grievances, not physical conflict, up until declaring the state's independence in May, 1776.
+The Virginia politicians sought peaceful resolution of their grievances, not physical conflict, up until the Battle of Great Bridge in December 1775 and declation of the state's independence in May, 1776.

 Virginia delegates sent to the Continental Congress were all wealthy, with much to lose by rebelling